jcvignoli/lumiere-movies/src/README.txt

 = Is it CSP compliant?  =

 Content Security Policy (CSP) is a webserver based security avoiding injections to your pages.
 It greatly improves the security of your website.
-While WordPress is not yet fully CSP compliant, Lumière already is.
+Although WordPress is difficult to get fully CSP compliant (in particular the admin interface), Lumière is fully CSP compliant.
 Neither online javascripts nor stylesheets are added.
+It is advised to use the standards 'wp_script_attributes' and 'wp_inline_script_attributes' hooks to inject your nonces values into scripts, and use a regex WordPress buffer technique to inject the style nonces.

 = Can I change the size of the poster pictures?  =